Treaty of Peace and Friendship between the United States and the Regency of Algiers: Tribute

 The treaty was purchased by the United States at an estimated cost of USD 992,463.25 by the United States Department of the Treasury.

 Continuation

 In 1801, Yusuf Karamanli, the pasha of Tripoli, demanded that the United States pay an increase in the United States' price.
 This demand was repulsed and the pasha with his allies from the Barbary Coast declared war on the United States on 14 May 1801.

 US President Thomas Jefferson then sent United States Navy ships shelling the cities of Tripoli and Algiers and renegotiated the treaty in 1805.

-In April 2006, US Secretary of State Condoleezza Rice offered Washington a copy of the original of the treaty to Algerian Foreign Minister Mohammed Bedjaoui.
+In April 2006, US Secretary of State Condoleezza Rice offered a copy of the original of the treaty to Algerian Foreign Minister Mohammed Bedjaoui.